hackclub/athena-award/contributing/CONTRIBUTING.md

-# Contribute to Athena Awards
+# Contribute to Athena Award
 Contributions are welcome to this repository!
-Step one is to join the `#athena-awards` channel on Slack.
+Step one is to join the `#athena-award` channel on Slack.
 This can help you stay posted on major changes and also have you contribute to the project in collaboration with other people!

 Here's a couple of general things about the project that can help you get up and running quickly:
 ## Site Contributions